Discover the new rules for obtaining citizenship in Portugal and see who fits into the categories | World

 Lawyer Raquel Brito, from Abreu Advogados, in Lisbon, says she has noticed that with the new rule there are more Brazilians who want to have information.

-The duration of the entire process has not changed, according to her – it was about 2 years and still is.
+The period of the entire process has not changed, according to her – it was about 2 years and still is.

 Until the rule change, even children born in Portugal could not have citizenship, but now that has changed.